Once Upon a Spartan Race

 Changing what it means to be extreme.

 In September 2018, we were struck by a challenging brief.
-A Canada-owned TV channel in Singapore, BlueAnt Extreme had approached us for help in acquiring more viewership for their high-velocity, action-packed channel.
+A Canadian TV channel in Singapore, BlueAnt Extreme, approached us for help in increasing viewership for their high-velocity, action-packed channel

-Similar to a project we previously managed – #StandOrange– this would also be a mainly digital campaign where the focus is on strengthening their social media presence.
-But before we got into the details, we had to first ask ourselves what BlueAnt Extreme was all about.
+Similar to a campaign we previously managed – #StandOrange– the domain for this would be mainly digital, focusing on strengthening their social media presence and footprint.
+But before we dived into the finer details, we had to first ask ourselves what BlueAnt Extreme was all about.

-To this, we then asked ourselves what it actually means to be extreme.
-Is it taking your dog out for a walk but without the leash?
-Or is it something like ordering spicy takeout food on the day of an important meeting?
+To this we asked, what does it actually mean to be extreme?
+Is it taking your dog out for a walk but for-going the leash?
+Or would it be something like ordering spicy takeout food on the day of an important meeting?
 Or perhaps even a combination of the two?

-The answer became obvious after we stopped overthinking.
+The answer was clearly obvious within the many questions we asked ourselves.
 ‘Extreme’ is as it suggests – bringing two polar opposites together; going from zero to a hundred quickly; and expecting the wildly unexpected.

-It’s about going out of your comfort zone and challenging yourself to the max.
-This is when it became clear that the story we wanted to tell would be one about ordinary people with extraordinary limits.
+It’s about going out of your comfort zone and challenging yourself to your absolute limits.
+This is when it became clear that the story we wanted to tell would be one about ordinary people with extraordinary goals.

 Now, imagine the absolutely gorgeous influencers you see everyday on Instagram, elegantly styling themselves in the hottest fashion statements in their latest post.
-Then in the next second, they suddenly announce their participation in the next Spartan Race.
+Then in the next second, a sudden announcement of their participation in a Spartan Race.

 “Wait... what?” seems appropriate for a response and was in fact, the exact reaction we excited among their fans.

-Keep in mind, these were not fitness enthusiasts.
-These were your models – men and women with perfect body and teeth that probably won’t even hurt a fly – taking on one of the world’s toughest and most cutthroat obstacle races... but of course, not before getting a full-body spa.
+Keep in mind, these influencers were not fitness enthusiasts.
+These were your models – men and women with perfect proportions and personas so harmless that they probably couldn’t even hurt a fly – taking on one of the world’s toughest and most cut-throat obstacle races.

 This was the big idea – extreme yet entertaining.

 So began the search for potential candidates for this seemingly impossible mission.
-Fortune favors the bold and lucky for us – within the span of only two weeks – we were able to lock down 5 influencers from all across South East Asia.
+Fortune favors the bold and it was in turn, favorable for us – within the span of only two weeks – we were able to lock down 5 influencers from all across South East Asia.

 Novita (@novitalam) and Xin Lin (@xinlinnn) from Singapore; Nana (@nanabwincess) and Karen Kho (@karenkh0) from Malaysia; and last but not least, the male lead – Teejay Marquez (@teejaymarquez) from the Philippines.

-These influencers would be the main drivers of the campaign, endorsed under a partnership with BlueAnt Extreme (which we helped secure) to produce content about their arduous training journey (i.e. their intense workout routines and their rigorous diets) that would take place from just a month before the Spartan Race in Johor until the big day itself.
+These influencers would be the main drivers of the campaign, endorsed under a partnership with BlueAnt Extreme to produce content about their arduous training journey (i.e. their intense workout routines and their rigorous diets) that would take place from just a month before the Spartan Race in Johor until the big day itself.

-Throughout the content-creation process, we made sure we were always in the driver’s seat – curating videos from all 5 influencers and ensuring they remained consistent in terms of their messaging and direction.
+Throughout the content-creation process, we made sure we were always in the managing the content buckets – curating videos from all 5 influencers and ensuring they remained consistent in terms of their messaging and direction.
 An influencer’s kit was even dispatched to guide them along the month-long quest.

 The Storm Before the Calm

-It all paid off immensely though.
+It all paid off immensely in the end.
 The response was phenomenal.
-Within a course of two months (including post-production) and a minimum media spend (less than SG$10,000), we managed to raise awareness of BlueAnt Extreme’s channel to over 4 million users across Singapore, Malaysia and the Philippines with an engagement rate of 3% – beating the world average of 1 - 2% in the sports category.
+Within a course of two months (including post-production) and a minimum media spend, we managed to raise awareness of BlueAnt Extreme’s channel to over 4 million users across Singapore, Malaysia and the Philippines with an engagement rate of 3% – beating the world average of 1 - 2% in the sports category.